Fastest Growing Suburbs in Melbourne – 2026 Guide

 Source: ABS

-Fringe markets like Fraser Rise, Rockbank and Clyde North each logged 15–26 % hikes—astounding beside the modest 2.7 % city average.
-Together they welcomed roughly 12,000 new neighbours last year and illustrate a clear two‑speed city: buyers gravitate to either the skyscraper core or the open fringes, skipping middle‑ring suburbs where prices stay high yet blocks stay small.
+Fringe markets like Fraser Rise, Rockbank and Clyde North each logged 15–26% jumps — astounding beside the modest 2.7% city average.
+Together they welcomed about 13,200 new neighbours in the year to 30 June 2025 and illustrate a clear two-speed city: buyers gravitate to either the skyscraper core or the open fringes, skipping middle-ring suburbs where prices stay high yet blocks stay small.
 Expect that barbell pattern to persist until existing middle areas unlock significant new housing supply.

 Price is the big magnet.
-Fraser Rise’s median of around $700k is roughly $200k below Melbourne’s overall figure, yet the housing is brand new and generously sized.
+Fraser Rise’s median of around $695k is roughly $155k below Melbourne’s metropolitan median house price (around $850k), yet the housing is brand new and generously sized.
 Add faster freeways, express buses and new rail corridors, and the value proposition becomes hard to ignore.
 Savvy buyers see equity upside; young families see lawns for the kids.
-The only trade‑off is longer commutes while services mature—but many households happily swap time in traffic for extra bedrooms.
+The only trade-off is longer commutes while services mature—but many households happily swap time in traffic for extra bedrooms.

 I’ve seen the human side on our trucks.
 When we shifted a family from Melbourne CBD to a newly built Mickleham home, they marvelled that the sale of his two‑bedroom unit covered a four‑bedroom house with yard.
 Driving past playgrounds still smelling of fresh mulch, he pointed to paddocks that had been earthworks only months earlier.
 His excitement—and the simultaneous arrival of dozens of other families—captured how quickly bare land transforms into a living community.